gu-fan/riv.vim/README.rst

   + FIXED A todo item of FIXME/FIXED keyword.
   + DONE 2012-06-13 ~ 2012-06-23 A todo item of TODO/DONE keyword.
+  + START A todo item of TODO/DONE keyword.
   + You can define your own keyword group for todo items with ``g:riv_todo_keywords``

     each keyword is seperated by ',' , each group is seperated by ';'